Unconditionally energy stable numerical schemes for the three-dimensional magneto-micropolar equations: Numerical results

 In this test, we show the long time stability of 3D Lid-driven cavity flow simulation.
 The parameters are taken to $\nu_r=0.1$, $\nu=0.1$, $\mu=0.1$, $c_0= c_a=c_d=0.5$ and $S= 1$.
 The boundary conditions are given as follows:

 where $\textbf{B}_d = (0,0,1)$.

 The mesh size and time step size are chosen to $\Delta t=0.05$ and $h=\frac{1}{12}$, respectively.
-Numerical solutions were computed by utilizing algorithm 5.1 and algorithm 5.3 at $T = 5$ are shown in Figs.4-6.
-We can see that our proposed algorithm 5.1 and algorithm 5.3 satisfy the long time unconditionally stable for 3D Lid-driven cavity flow.
+Numerical solutions were computed by utilizing Scheme 5.1 and algorithm 5.3 at $T = 5$ are shown in Figs.4-6.
+We can see that our proposed Scheme 5.1 and Scheme 5.3 satisfy the long time unconditionally stable for 3D Lid-driven cavity flow.